Vejron/kanbanista/src/tutorial/part-2.md

 </template>
 ```

+This will remove the error message and give us a nice funky gradient header.
+All the classes used in the template are from **UnoCss**.
+It might look a bit weird and hard to read at first, but you will get used to it.
+The classes are very descriptive and easy to understand once you get the hang of it.

-To get a nice radial gradient backdrop wee need to change our `index.html` file to this:
+While we are at it, lets also add a nice radial gradient backdrop to the application.
+We can do this by adding some utility classes to our applications mount point.
+Replace the content of the `index.html` file with the following:

 ```html
 <!DOCTYPE html>